Wayne Sides: Work

 After documenting events and protests for some time, Sides saw there was a story developing within his photographs.
 However, since he had taken the photographs on his own rather than as a hired photojournalist, which was more common, he wasn’t exactly sure what to do with the accumulated photographs he took.
 At the least he wanted to show others what had occurred and the realities of what he documented, so he decided take a few of his documentary photographs with him while on a visit to New York City.
-There he was able to met with Ivan Karp of the OK Harris Gallery and showed him a sample collection of his work.
+There he was able to meet with Ivan Karp of the OK Harris Gallery and showed him a sample collection of his work.
 The raw and uncomfortably close look at the Klan provided by the work, prompted Karp to tentatively offer Sides a show at the gallery.
 He recommend Sides to continue pursuing the project and told him he wanted to see more when the work was developed further.
 Encouraged by this meeting, Sides continued to work towards documenting more.

 From his first encounter with the Klan to documenting various counter protests, had spanned a four-year period.
 Some time after moving to NYC for graduate school, he eventually reconnected with Ivan Karp of the OK Harris Gallery to follow up based on the previous discussion they had a few years prior.
 In 1984, to coincide with the OK Harris show, Sides had a book made containing a collection of 24 photographs that was designed by Marvin Hoshino, with the historical context and introduction written by Guy Martin.

 In 2002, a selection of Sides documentary Klan photographs including previously unseen work, was presented as ”Images of The Klan”, and featured as part of an exhibition that visually chronicled the 1960s–1970s history of the civil rights struggle in America and was held at the Birmingham Civil Rights Institute, in Birmingham Alabama for its 10-year anniversary.
 The exhibition presented a full and accurate view of the extremism that was present during the early civil right’s movement and that which continued through to the 70s.
 While some thought it controversial for images of the Klan to be shown at the Birmingham Civil Rights Institute, the person who was director at the time, thought they were a very historic and important group of photographs that needed to be shown in public and that the institute was a good place for them to be a document of the past struggle and prejudices faced.